Kennedy777/BeepBoop/README.md

 The above exceptions are written from *least to most important*.
 For example:

 If a user enters "13" the result will be all numbers from 0 to 13, with the replacements above.
 The number 13 (last on the outputted list) will return "I'm sorry, Dave, I can't do that."

-Although 13 contains both a 1 and a 3, the result for a number containing 3 will be returned.
+Although 13 contains both a 1 and a 3, the result for a number containing 3 will be returned, because the 3 takes precedence.

+For example: user inputs a "7"
+Output will be: "0,Beep!,Boop!,I'm sorry, Dave, I'm afraid I can't do that.,4,5,6,7"

 My strategy: